hertogp/drq/README.md

 Basically a throwaway script to check some large requests to dns admins using zone file formats.
-Since the zones were a bit messy and the admins a bit grumpy, drq was written to check the consistency of the requested additions/deletions to be performed on various zones under their control.
+Since the zones were a bit messy and the admins a bit grumpy, drq was written to check:

+- the consistency of the requested additions/deletions
+- the need to add/delete the requested entries (some were already gone)
+- after reportedly being handled, check if it was done correctly.

 ### usage